SossouAdjisse/DiabetesAnalysis/README.md

 # DiabetesAnalysis
-This project aim at analyzing diabetes using EDA (Exploratory Data Analysis)
+This project aim at analyzing diabetes in the Pima Indians tribe using EDA (Exploratory Data Analysis).
+Diabetes is one of the most frequent diseases worldwide, and the number of diabetic patients has been growing over the years.
+The leading cause of Diabetes remains unknown, yet scientists believe that both genetic factors and environmental lifestyle play a significant role in Diabetes.
+A few years ago, researchers studied a tribe in America called the Pima Indians (Pima tribe).
+In this tribe, the study showed that the ladies are prone to Diabetes very early.